kierdavis/avr/README.md

 the names of all available MCU specs, and `-freq` to specify the execution frequency.

+The "programs" subdirectory contains example programs.
+Many of these are [Arduino][arduino] programs, and have precompiled IHEX program files for a number of MCUs present in the same directory.

+Running the "blink" example for a 16 MHz ATmega168:

+    # avrem -mcu mega168 -freq 16 programs/blink/blink-atmega168.hex

 ## Performance

 The maximum unthrottled clock rate approaches 35 MHz on my 2.3 GHz Intel i7